 The MRPDC was notified of its acceptance as a SET region in August 2015 and began working with the U.S. Department of Agriculture (USDA), Virginia Department of Housing and Community Development (DHCD), and Virginia Cooperative Extension (VCE) in September to organize the initiative's sessions and membership.
-As a leadership and planning initiative, SET brought leaders from the Mount Rogers Region together to develop and implement an economic development blueprint.
-Approximately 60 individuals from the region participated throughout the SET process beginning in October with the Mount Rogers Regional forum where the group conducted an indepth SWOT analysis.
+Approximately 60 individuals from the Mount Rogers Region participated throughout the SET process beginning in October when the Mount Rogers Regional forum was held and the group conducted an in-depth SWOT analysis.
 From December 2015 to May 2016, meetings and planning sessions were held and the group determined its plan of work.